25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Remember that children’s game with the elephant trunk, butterflies, and nets?
 This is a quick DIY version that’s way cheaper and more adaptable.

 First, set up a small fan or box fan on the floor.
-It would be best to take a few moments to talk about fan safety with your toddler.
+It would be best to take a few moments to talk about fan safety.

-Now your toddler can rip up pieces of paper and place them in front of the fan.
-Turn the fan on a low setting when your toddler is ready and watch the paper pieces scatter.
+Now your child can rip up pieces of paper and place them in front of the fan.
+Turn the fan on a low setting when they are ready and watch the paper pieces scatter.

-You and your toddler can investigate all the different ways to do this activity.
+You and your child can investigate all the different ways to do this activity.
 Here are some ideas to get you started:

 - Different fan settings